kobo/groovyserv/sources/userguide_en.txt

 Those options are analyzed and consumed by groovyclient, and aren't passed to groovy command::

-  -Ch,-Chelp                       show this usage -Cs,-Chost                       specify the host to connect to groovyserver -Cp,-Cport <port>                specify the port to connect to groovyserver -Ca,-Cauthtoken <authtoken>      specify the authtoken -Ck,-Ckill-server                kill the running groovyserver -Cr,-Crestart-server             restart the running groovyserver -Cq,-Cquiet                      suppress statring messages -Cenv <substr>                   pass environment variables of which a name
+  -Ch,-Chelp                       show this usage -Cs,-Chost <address>             specify the host to connect to groovyserver -Cp,-Cport <port>                specify the port to connect to groovyserver -Ca,-Cauthtoken <authtoken>      specify the authtoken -Ck,-Ckill-server                kill the running groovyserver (unsupported in groovyclient.sh) -Cr,-Crestart-server             restart the running groovyserver (unsupported in groovyclient.sh) -Cq,-Cquiet                      suppress statring messages -Cenv <substr>                   pass environment variables of which a name
                                    includes specified substr